Online Trajectory Optimization for Persistent Monitoring Problems in Partitioned Environments: Global Planning

-Given a point $x$ in the mission space, we initialize the tree of the \ac{rrbt} algorithm by creating a root node at $x$, and we initially \emph{activate} all regions which contain the root node.
+Given a goal position $x_f$ in the mission space, we initialize the tree of the \ac{rrbt} algorithm by creating a root node at $x_f$, and we initially \emph{activate} all regions which contain the root node.
 Active regions are all regions that have a representative within the tree; this is a necessary condition that guarantees a newly sampled node from that region can be connected to the tree by using the respective local controller~\eqref{eq:time:optimal:control:law}.
 Note that only one region is initially activated if the root lies in the interior of a partition set.
-Otherwise multiple regions are activated, since each set of the partition is closed~\eqref{eq:partition:set}.
+Otherwise, multiple regions are activated, since each set of the partition is closed~\eqref{eq:partition:set}.

 Let us now walk through a main iterate.
 The sampling phase aims to generate a new node to be included into the tree.
-We do this by first uniformly sampling a region $r$ from the active regions.
-We then uniformly sample a boundary point $b$ from that region $r$, which provides the new node.
-The neighborhood of a boundary point $b$, denoted $N(b)$, is defined to be the set of all nodes in the tree that share a region with the sampled boundary point.
-Note that $N(b)$ is not empty by design.
+We do this by first (uniformly) sampling a region $r$ from among the active regions.
+We then sample a boundary segment, and ultimately a new node $b$ from that segment.
+The neighborhood $N(b)$ of a boundary point $b$ is the set of all nodes in the tree that share a region with the sampled boundary point.
+Note that $N(b) \neq \emptyset$ by design.
 Given a potential parent $p \in N(b)$, we can compute an upper bound for the cost-to-root $c(b, x)$ by passing through $p$, i.e., $c(b,x) \leq \minswitchT_r(b, p) + c(p, x)$.
-We then connect the newly sampled node to the parent that minimizes this cost-to-root metric.
-We repeat this procedure for a predefined number of iterations.
+We then connect the newly sampled node to a parent $\agent^\ast$ that minimizes this cost-to-root metric.
+The node is dropped if $\minswitchT_r(b,\agent^\ast) = \infty$.
+This procedure is repeated for a predefined number of iterations.
+Once we have generated a search tree from a point $x$, we can find a global trajectory from any $y$ that lies in an active region by performing the connection phase of \algoref{algo:rrbt} with $b = y$.
+We use this mechanism to generate a tree for each target and then compute the target-to-target distance for each combination.